 Stratford Girls’ Grammar School never takes for granted the role it plays in shaping futures.

 We do not believe that either external providers or teaching-staff solutions are enough on their own.
 We want to give students the flexibility to ask questions and investigate career thoughts as soon as they have them.
 In our recent ‘Outstanding’ Ofsted report careers was described as a ‘strength’ of the school.
 Students at this school are well prepared for life beyond school.
-Mrs Lardner, the school’s Careers & Work Experience Coordinator is always available on-site; ensuring individual, impartial, career discussions can be provided any time.
+Mrs Lardner, the school’s Careers & Work Experience Coordinator is always available on-site; ensuring individual, impartial, career discussions can be provided at any time.
 These conversations are not just reserved for older students.
 When we say we encourage enterprising young women, we mean it.
 This is why we were recently awarded the Quality in Careers Standard, to recognise the quality of planning and provision for all our students across all areas of the school.
 Click here to view our certificate.

 SGGS regularly hold career events, organise trips to universities and invite speakers and Alumnae to share their experiences with current students through assemblies and talks, both physical and virtual.
 Students take part in multiple career-focussed activities.
 This academic year we are planning on focussing on a number of national career campaign events including Green Careers Week and Creative Careers Week in November, National Apprenticeship Week in February and National Careers Week in March; this will include students taking part in the National Enterprise Challenge.

 Please click on the e-magazines below to access further independent careers advice and information.